-Because every woman deserves a coach who isn’t intimidated by her gender
+Because every woman deserves a personal trainer who isn’t intimidated by her gender

 When I first started working out, I was hardly an athlete.
 In fact, I was more of what they would call a “hashtag fitnesslang” person.
 I was stumped on what to do or where to start.
 I obviously needed someone to maximize my gym time and help me achieve my fitness goals.

-By percentage, women are inclined to hire personal trainers than men.
+By percentage, women are inclined to hire a personal trainer than men.
 I’ve asked several female athletes on what they look for in coaches and trainers, and here’s what they had to say.